Skip to content

 process(batch)

-The CM yields an async iterator of per-tick sample batches.
-Each
+is an async iterator of per-tick sample batches.
+Each batch is a

 participated on that tick.
 Successful polls produce a